rrd3110/rrd3110/README.md

 # 📌 Rituraj Deb

 Hi there! 👋 I'm a passionate developer with experience in **deep learning, computer vision, and full-stack development**.
-I specialize in **signal-processing, video processing, and AI-powered applications**.
+I specialize in **frontend-end development, cloud-computing, and AI-powered applications**.

 ---